GroupCamp/GroupCamp-API/doc-reporting/track_v1/GET_track_v1_group_[Group]_timelogs.md

   This method returns a JSON structure.
-An array, all elements are of type [Timelog](../types/Timelog.md)
+An array, all items are of type [Timelog](../types/Timelog.md)

 Name   |  Type   |  Description
 -------|---------|-------------